Realsammy/Board-Game/README.md

+OpenClassrooms International Frontend Path project challenge, to prove a high level of Javascript proficiency.
 An online game written with JavaScript in which 2 players play each turn to compete.
 For each turn, a player can move from one to three boxes (horizontally or vertically) before ending their turn.
 They obviously can not pass through obstacles directly.